matthewjrobinson24/networking/csqs.md

     QkJISEhCQkg0czRzCg==
 ___________________________________________________________________________________________________________
 What is the default (and most common) encoding used when converting data to be sent over the network.
-Provide your answer in ALL CAPS and converted to BASE64. -
+Provide your answer in ALL CAPS and converted to BASE64. - UTF-8

+    VVRGLTgK
 ___________________________________________________________________________________________________________
 What type of header does TCP build to perform the checksum function?
 Provide your answer in ALL CAPS and converted to BASE64. -